Duties and Responsibilities

 - one security support technician; and

-- five certified police officers.
+- six certified police officers.

 The Department is responsible to provide on-campus police & security presence at each of the three high schools and four middle schools, as well as provide public safety and security services at our 14 elementary schools.
 The Department provides 24-hour district facility security monitoring, manages the District’s intrusion alarms, electronic controlled access, and security camera platforms.
 The Department is responsible for conducting background investigations on applicants, current employees, and others who may regularly participate in school activities involving students.